Swallowing Difficulty Cervicogenic dysphagia

 There is a problem with the chewing muscles that is making problems in your cervical spine and for your entire posture

 Swallowing difficulties are hard to manage because in some patient cases, possible yours, you have to continuously “peel the onion,” to get to the true root cause of the patient’s problem.
-Swallowing difficulties may not be a primary complaint of a patient, but one of many complaints they have that seeming have no answer.
-Here we are examining whether the muscles of the jaw are negatively impacting your cervical spine and if your swallowing difficulties, indeed many problems you are suffering with, may be from this connection.
+Swallowing difficulties may not be a primary complaint of a patient, but one of the many complaints that seemingly have no answer.
+Here we are examining whether the muscles of the jaw are negatively impacting your cervical spine and if your swallowing difficulties, indeed many problems you are suffering from, may be from this connection.

-In the European journal of orthodontics, (7) doctors in Japan made a connection:
+In the European Journal of Orthodontics, (8) doctors in Japan made a connection:

 - In this study, the doctors compared the mandibular stress distribution and displacement of the cervical spine.
-In simple terms, how TMJ instability and hypermobility of the jaw negatively effected the cervical spine.
+In simple terms, how TMJ instability and hypermobility of the jaw negatively affected the cervical spine.

 - What did they find? ” (an) imbalance between the right and left masticatory muscles antagonistically act on displacement of the cervical spine, i.e. the morphological and functional characteristics in patients with mandibular lateral displacement may play a compensatory role in posture control.”